Bio

 Also, while at Georgetown, he was selected by Men's Basketball Coach John Thompson, Jr., to be a Manager for the Hoyas, and was a member of the 1986/87 Big East Championship Team.
 Coach Thompson and Rev. Mark developed a father-son relationship, and he delivered Coach Thompson’s eulogy.

-He would eventually transfer from Georgetown to the University of the District of Columbia (UDC), where Coach Thompson’s mother attended Miner Teachers College, and where Coach Thompson himself earned his Masters, and shared a mutual mentor with Rev. Mark: Dr. Anita Hughes, a Federal City College/UDC Professor.
+He would eventually transfer from Georgetown to the University of the District of Columbia (UDC), where Coach Thompson’s mother attended Miner Teachers College, and where Coach Thompson himself earned his Masters and shared a mutual mentor with Rev. Mark: Dr. Anita Hughes, a Federal City College/UDC Professor.
+While attending UDC, he was a correspondent

-In 1989, Rev. Mark, his St. Vincent education making him no stranger to Catholicism, participated in the successful organization and establishment of the African American Catholic Congregation, as it severed ties with the Roman Catholic Church.
+In 1989, Rev. Mark–his St. Vincent education making him no stranger to Catholicism–participated in the successful organization and establishment of the African American Catholic Congregation (AACC), under the leadership of Patriarch G. Augustus Stallings, Jr., as the congregation severed ties with the Roman Catholic Church.
+He was in formation for the priesthood in the AACC before being ordained in the Baptist denomination.

 Also in 1990, Rev. Mark also managed former Student Nonviolent Coordinating Committee (SNCC) Executive Secretary James Forman’s campaign for DC Shadow Senator.